Amazon's Valentine's Day breakup with N.Y. may cause heartache for years to come, experts say

 "It’s going to have a chilling effect on anyone negotiating with the state and the city," Cooke said.
 "By the end of the day, the deal we make might not be reality."

 After Amazon announced it was pulling out of the deal, politicians from Texas and New Jersey said they'd happily welcome the jobs.
-The president of the Virginia Economic Development Partnership, Stephen Moret, said in a statement that "we are grateful for the roughly 10,000 jobs the company already has created here," and added that the state offers "a stable business climate."
+Stephen Moret, the president of the Virginia Economic Development Partnership, said in a statement that "we are grateful for the roughly 10,000 jobs the company already has created here," and added that the state offers "a stable business climate."

 That's not to say the Amazon venture was handled well.
-Both Ginsberg and Cooke said Cuomo and Mayor Bill de Blasio made the deal a minefield by failing to include local lawmakers in the deal-making.
-The City Council, in particular, was cut out of its usual role in land-use planning under the terms of the closed-door deal with Amazon.
+Both Ginsberg and Cooke said Cuomo and New York City Mayor Bill de Blasio made the deal a minefield by failing to include local lawmakers in the deal-making.
+The city council, in particular, was cut out of its usual role in land-use planning under the terms of the closed-door deal with Amazon.

 "If you're going to negotiate these kinds of deals, there's a greater need to be inclusive," Ginsberg said.